jhavagned/jhavagned/README.md

 # Hi there, I'm Jhavagne Dunn! 👋

 ## 🚀 About Me
-I'm a Full Stack Engineer with a passion for creating innovative solutions and continuously learning new technologies.
+I'm a Full Software Developer with a passion for creating innovative solutions and continuously learning new technologies.
 I have a background in Computer Science and have worked at IBM, where I specialized in application development.

 ## 🛠 Technical Skills
 - **Languages**: JavaScript, Java, C++, Python, PHP